 We’ve all been there.
 You meet someone and you are seriously pinching yourself because you think you might be dreaming.
 You met this amazing person and you can’t believe something this good is real.
-You have every right to enjoy this blissful time, but I have some advice for a new relationship that might keep things real.
+You have every right to enjoy this blissful time, but I have some advice for a new relationship that might benefit you in knowing if this person is a keeper, and/or how to make the relationship last.

-While out for dinner with my daughter recently, we met a couple who were in their forties, I think, and who I believe I just described in the first couple sentences of this article.
+While out for dinner with my daughter recently, we met a couple who were in their forties and both divorced, and who I believe I just described in the first couple sentences of this article.

 How did I know they were in a new relationship?
 When the hostess seated them, the guy said to his date, “Is it OK if I sit next to you?”
 The two got into the booth on the same side, and the minute they were seated, he took her hand and kissed her.